AntonSynytsia/MSPhysics/FAQ.md

 ## How it works?
-MSPhysics, as well as SketchyPhysics use NewtonDynamics physics engine developed by Juleo Jerez.
-Newton is responsible for calculating collisions and all the physics operations.
+MSPhysics, as well as SketchyPhysics use NewtonDynamics physics engine by Juleo Jerez.
+Newton is responsible for calculating collisions, and all the physics operations.
+Newton is known for its accuracy and stability.

 ## Is MSPhysics compatible with SketchyPhysics?
 MSPhysics is not compatible with SketchyPhysics.
-Both plugins may be installed alongside, but each will act as a separate tool.
-All attribute differ.
+Both plugins may be installed alongside, but each will act as a separate tool; all attribute differ.
 To have one model working on both MSPhysics and SketchyPhysics simply assign similar scripts and properties to both MSPhysics and SketchyPhysics UI.

 ## Is MSPhysics written to compete with SketchyPhysics?
-No, MSPhysics is the unofficial SketchyPhysics.
-It was written to bring SketchyPhysics community back to life.
+No, MSPhysics is not written to compete with SketchyPhysics.
+MSPhysics is written to bring SketchyPhysics community back to life.